Academic Programs, Instructional Facilities and Faculty

 Davis & Elkins College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC).
 The College’s accreditation through 2020-21 was reaffirmed by the HLC Mid-cycle Review Team (view the report) following its September on-campus visit.

-The Davis & Elkins College Bachelor of Science in Nursing (RN-BSN option) delivered via distance education holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue NW, Washington, D.C., 20037.
-Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.
+The Davis & Elkins College Bachelor of Science in Nursing (RN-BSN) program, delivered via distance education, is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA) located at 2600 Virginia Avenue, NW, Washington, D.C.
+20037.

 The theater program at Davis & Elkins College is an accredited, institutional member of the National Association of Schools of Theatre (NAST).